Acts 28 – Paul Arrives In Rome

 a.
 They then found out that the island was called Malta: These experienced sailors would certainly have known the island of Malta, but not this side of the island.
 Almost all the traffic to Malta came to the main port, on the other side; they didn’t recognize this side of the island.

 b.
 Made us all welcome, because of the rain that was falling and because of the cold: Luke wrote as someone who experienced this, both the kindness of the Malta natives and the cold and wet of the storm.
-Malta means refuge, a fitting name.
+Malta could mean refuge, a fitting name.

 2. (3-6) Paul and the snakebite.